logo

 You must include payment of the estimated tax owing, or request a payment arrangement (subject to CRA approval).

-Examples of the types of disclosure that are typically eligible for relief under the VDP include:
+Examples of the types of disclosure that are typically eligible for relief under the VDP include but are not limited to:

 unreported or underreported income;